 Behaviour Change Bootcamps

 Our Behaviour Change Bootcamps offer intensive, group-based training to influential groups within organisations, helping them become skilled advocates in applying the behavioural sciences to program design and implementation.
+They offer organisations the flexibility to meet internal needs.

 Each Bootcamp is tailored to the organisation’s needs in terms of content, methods of delivery (in-person and/or online) and typically involve up to 20 participants.
 It’s the ideal course for groups looking to understand how they can apply a behavioural approach to address their needs.
+The courses are tailored based on the needs, interests and suggestions of training participants who want to fill specific knowledge gaps.

 How to get started: